RemedyIT/ciaox11/connectors/dds4ccm/tests/filters/readme.txt

 **** Event ****
 Tests the filter attribute on de DDS_Get basic port and Reader interface of DDS_Listen basic port.
-The latter is choosen because the DDS4CCM connector has no DDS_Read basic port.
+The latter is chosen because the DDS4CCM connector has no DDS_Read basic port.

 **** State ****